OWASP/www-chapter-brisbane/index.md

 Welcome to the Brisbane chapter homepage!

-We've been a bit quiet during the COVID19 crisis, but we're hoping to spark the local community again soon.
+We've been a bit quiet during the COVID19 crisis, but we're up and running again!

+Virtual meetings for now, but keep your eyes on the meetup for further updates.

 ## Local News